nl22-nmsu/Machine-Learning-Project/proj/code/ahmed/README.txt

-Ensure "WindSpeed_data.xls" is in same folder as main.py
+Ensure "WindSpeed_data.xls" is in same folder as main.py and other supporting files

+To run code:
-To run code (for one neighbor): python main.py -n 1
+python main.py

-change "1" to however many neighbors are sufficient: 1 provides 95% accuracy in our experience
+This code will run all three algorithms (knn, svm, dtr) and will output the results of all three algorithms for easy comparison.